-How visitors engage and interact on your website can tell you a lot about how your affects conversions.
+How visitors engage and interact on your website can tell you a lot about how your user experience affects conversions.
 Then you can share these insights with your web developers and designers to make your pages more appealing to visitors.

 When consumers are confident in your brand, they’re more likely to:

 Share your posts and ads